HPH-Fabrication-Addins/cinx-api-docs/source/includes/_back-orders.md

 `GET`

-This request will be used to get the details of a specific back-order.
+This endpoint will be used to get the details of a specific back-order.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/back-order{po_item_guid}**